-- You can opt to sprinkle some flour on the dough and roll it evenly to get ¼ to ½ inch thick base.
+- You can opt to sprinkle some flour on the puff pastry dough and roll it evenly to get ¼ to ½ inch thick base.

 - Cut the puff pastry sheets in equal squares or rectangles.
 For a neater finish you can trim the edges if you want.

 - Place 2 to 3 tablespoons of the vegetable filling in the center of each sheet square or rectangle.

 - Brush the edges with water.

 - Then join and lightly press the edges of each puff.
-Don't press too much as we want the layers in them, once they bake.As you prefer, you can shape the puffs to a rectangle or a triangle.
+Don't press the edges too much as we want the layers in them, once they bake.As you prefer, you can shape the puffs to a rectangle or a triangle.

-- If you want you can even press lightly with a fork to give some design.
+- If you like you can even press the edges, lightly with a fork to give some design.
 Some milk can also be brushed on the puffs to get a golden color.

 - Now place the veg puffs in the preheated oven in the center rack with both the top and bottom heating elements on.

-- Bake veg puffs for 15 to 20 minutes at 200 degrees Celsius/400 degrees Fahrenheit or until the crust becomes golden and crisp.
+- Bake vegetable puffs for 15 to 20 minutes at 200 degrees Celsius/400 degrees Fahrenheit or until the crust becomes golden and crisp.